parsafarshadfar/mortgage/README.md

-# 🏠 Advanced Mortgage Analysis
+# 🏠 Mortgage Analysis

-**Advanced Mortgage Analysis** is a web-based application designed to calculate mortgage payments with detailed analysis and interactive visualizations.
+**Mortgage Analysis** is a web-based application designed to calculate mortgage payments with detailed analysis and **interactive visualizations**.
 This tool is ideal for homeowners, real estate professionals, and anyone seeking a clear breakdown of their mortgage terms.

 ---